 As a state-supported M.D.
-Program in Florida with a mission to produce more physicians for the population of the state, only applicants who are U.S. Citizens or who are Permanent Resident Aliens or Asylees with permanent INS documentation in their possession will be allowed to matriculate.
+Program in Florida, only applicants who are U.S. Citizens or who are Permanent Resident Aliens or Asylees with permanent INS documentation in their possession will be allowed to matriculate.
 Applicant files that are not one of these three groups will not be considered for an interview.